 The earliest inhabitants of this area were the Seneca Indians.
-This large, powerful tribe’s capital was a village near what is now the corner of Country Roads 4 and 6 — the present site of the New York State Agricultural Experiment Station.
+This large, powerful tribe’s capital was a village near what is now the corner of County Roads 4 and 6 — the present site of the New York State Agricultural Experiment Station.
 The Finger Lakes region is known for its wine industry, scenic views, lakeside fun and rural beauty.

 This growing community, fifty miles east of Rochester, was recognized as a Town on November 15, 1872.
 While the Town has retained its agricultural roots, it has grown with commercial and tourist development.